rasikasrimal/Heartlytics/docs/security_and_encryption.md

   limits to deter brute force attempts.
 - Redesigned forgot-password page uses segmented OTP inputs and a visible countdown badge without exposing full email addresses.
 - Signup form now includes a password strength meter and email verification using the same OTP component.
+- Usernames and emails must be unique at signup, while nicknames may duplicate.

 ## Authorization